ddepeppe/ELK-Stacker/README.md

  filebeat.yml (install filebeat on DVWA hosts) metricbeat.yml (install Metricbeat on DVWA hosts)

-The "hosts" file is updated to make Ansible run the playbook on a specific machine.
+The "hosts" file is updated to direct Ansible to run the playbook on a specific machine.
 Specify which machine to install the ELK server on versus which to install Filebeat on by using "webservers" or "elk" in the playbook.

  HOSTS file: